anirudt/concert-master/README.md

 - Apply Dilation / Erosion.
 - Apply Medianblur to remove small outlier white points.
 - Apply contouring to get the contours with the largest areas.
+- Done with music synthesis for a double hand system.